How Nonprofits Can Use Grassroots Advocacy To Overcome Funding Challenges

 As a leader at your nonprofit organization, you may think you don't have a lot of time to stop and read, but doing so allows you to work smarter, discover new opportunities, and expand your overall knowledge about your sector.
 Keeping your finger on the pulse of current nonprofit advocacy campaigns can help you steer yours to avoid common pitfalls and take advantage of any expected windfalls.

 Nonprofit advocacy can transform your organization for the better, introducing new supporters to your cause while enacting tangible change at the local, state, or federal level, depending on the scope of your campaign.
-Plus, you won't need to change how your nonprofit is run dramatically.
+Plus, you won't need to dramatically change how your nonprofit is run.

 The advocacy growth strategies shared in this guide revolve around two central ideas: investing in the right resources and staying up to date on current trends in your sector.
 By following these strategies, your nonprofit can position itself to launch effective, strategic campaigns and identify actionable opportunities to gain more followers for your cause.